conan-io/conan-center-index/docs/v2_migration.md

 The `src_folder` must be the same when using different layouts and should not depend on settings or options.

+## CMakeToolchain

+The old `CMake.definition` should be replaced by `CMakeToolchain.variables` and move to the `generate` method.
+However, there are two main cases to use `cache_variables`:

+- When a definition is configured before project()
+- When an option uses CACHE.
+Need to check project's CMakeLists.txt

+For more information refere to the [CMakeToolchain docs](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmaketoolchain.html) or check out the converstaion in conan-io/conan#11937 for the brave.

 ## New conf_info properties

 As described in the documentation `self.user_info` has been depreated and you are now required to use